flatpak/flatpak-docs/docs/introduction.rst

 Flatpak also offers advantages over other universal approaches to Linux application distribution:

-- **Decentralized by design**: while Flatpak does provide a centralized service for distributing applications, it also offers decentralized hosting and distribution, allowing developers or downstreams to host their own applications and application repositories.
+- **Decentralized by design**: Flatpak offers decentralized hosting and distribution, allowing developers or downstreams to host their own applications and application repositories.
-- **Desktop integration**: Flatpak offers native integration with the many Linux desktop environments allowing users to easily browse, install, run, and manage Flatpak applications.
+- **Desktop integration**: Flatpak offers native integration with the many Linux desktop environments, allowing users to easily browse, install, run, and manage Flatpak applications.
 - **Space efficiency**: Flatpak saves storage by deduplicating libraries and other files used by multiple applications.